Report a bug

 If any ArrayMemberInitialization is a ValueSeq, then the elements of the ValueSeq are inserted as expressions in place of the sequence.

-Escaping array literals are allocated on the memory managed heap.
+Escaping array literals are always allocated on the memory managed heap.
 Thus, they can be returned safely from functions:

 int[] foo()